jross365/LMStudio-Client/README.md

 ✅ These two days were spent building and testing the asynchronous, job-based streaming response function (**Invoke-LMStream**).
 Much trial and error, but it's fully functional.

-_**\[Edit\]**_ The asynchronicity of **Invoke-LMStream** is probably one of the most functional and well-performing instances of using a job that I've ever built.
+_**\[edit\]**_ The asynchronicity of **Invoke-LMStream** is probably one of the most functional and well-performing instances of using a job that I've ever built.

-Most jobs are treated as "dump a bunch of tasks off at once, and then collect the results", to maximize multithreading in the script.
+Most jobs are treated as "dump a bunch of tasks off at once, and then collect the results", to maximize multithreading in a script.

 In this case, I'm maximizing the utility of a single additional thread: I'm running a background task that is receiving JSON web responses directly from the web server, which is writing those to a text file on disk.